-Liverpool were riding a wave of momentum towards a first league title in nearly three decades in 2014, Brendan Rodgers side having registered a 10th successive league victory after defeating title rivals Manchester City at Anfield in April 2014.
+Liverpool appeared to be riding a wave of momentum towards a first league title in nearly three decades in 2013/14.
+Brendan Rodgers side had registered a 10th successive league victory after defeating title rivals Manchester City at Anfield in April 2014.

 Inspired by the devastating partnership of Luis Suarez and Daniel Sturridge in attack, Merseyside was awash with anticipation as the club’s long wait for a league title came ever closer to an end.

-What occurred, however, was the cruelest twist of fate, Gerrard slipping to allow Demba Ba to score in defeat to Chelsea, handing City back the title initiative courtesy of a superior goal difference with just two games remaining.
+What occurred, however, was the cruelest twist of fate.
+Gerrard’s slip allowed Demba Ba to score in defeat to Chelsea, handing City back the title initiative courtesy of a superior goal difference with just two games remaining.

 In their very next fixture, a gung-ho Liverpool squandered a three-goal lead to draw at Crystal Palace, whilst City’s flawless six-game winning run to finish the season ensured the Premier League title remained the missing medal in Gerrard’s silverware collection.

-Last season once again saw Merseyside and Manchester rivalries renewed as Liverpool and City once again went toe-to-toe for the league title, setting unprecedented standards at the top of the division to establish themselves as the dominant forces in English football.
+Manchester City and Liverpool went toe-to-toe for the title once again in 2018/19, setting unprecedented standards at the top of the division to establish themselves as the dominant forces in English football.

-Liverpool headed into the New Year with a seven point advantage after City’s wobbles over the festive period, but defeat at the Etihad – the Reds only defeat of the league season – offered Pep Guardiola’s side hopes of retaining their title.
+Liverpool headed into the New Year with a seven-point advantage after City’s wobbles over the festive period, but defeat at the Etihad – the Reds only defeat of the league season – offered Pep Guardiola’s side hope of retaining their title.

 Between March and May, the leadership changed hands eleven times as both teams charged towards the finish line, though there was precious little drama in terms of slips as both sides racked up victory after victory.

-City finished the season with a 14-game winning run as Liverpool registered a steak of 12 successive victories, the former finishing just a point ahead of their title rivals as both sides won on the final day of the season.
+City finished the season with a 14-game winning run, whilst Liverpool managed a streak of nine successive victories of their own.
+The flawless runs saw the former finish just a point ahead of their title rivals after coming from behind to beat Brighton on the final day.

 Liverpool finished the campaign on a club record 97 points, the highest tally of any runner-up in history and enough to win the title in 25 of the past 27 Premier League seasons.